cloudedbats/cloudedbats/docs/setup_rsync.md

 ## Check

-This is a way to check whats happening.
+This is a way to check whats happening when you are logged in to the WURB detector.

     tail -f /home/pi/backup_rsync/backup_log.txt